parit2015/Machine-Learning/README.md

     myMapReduceDriver.java [ DRIVER ]

-**Note :** DRIVER file is subject to change, depends upon the MAPPER AND REDUCER to be executed.
+**Note :** *driver* file is subject to change, depends upon the *mapper* and *reducer* to be executed.

 ## Conclusion

 I am progressing to add more informatory files (vig. *README*) regarding input and operations used in programs.

-Programs are tested with datasets reasonably close to real-world, but can be subject to failure on absolutly real-world dataset.
-And hence are suitable to give learning and initial hands-on to beginner (not the experts).
+Programs are tested with datasets *reasonably close to real-world*, but can be subject to failure against *absolutly real-world datasets*.
+And hence are suitable specifically for learning/initial hands-on purpose (not for experts).

 *Waiting to hear feedback/concerns.*